Continuation-of-Ashford/ashford-docs/playing_the_game/settlements.md

 If you wish to build a [stronghold](strongholds.md), it must be supported by a settlement of an appropriate tier.
 Establishments can be built at Tier 2 (Village), while other can begin being built at Tier 3 (Town)

 It is possible that a settlement may reach its building capacity without constructing a building that is required to reach the next tier.
 In that case (or perhaps out of spite for a building's constructor), a settlement owner may declare a building condemned and mark it for destruction.
-To destroy a building, a number of downtimes and amount of gold equal to one quarter the building's base cost must be spent.
+To destroy a building, a number of downtimes and amount of gold equal to one quarter the building's base cost (minimum 1) must be spent.
+If the building being destroyed is not complete, there is no gold cost, and the number of downtimes required to destroy it is equal to a quarter of the number of downtimes spent building it (minimum 1).

 | Tier | Capital Building | Gold Cost | Downtimes | Building Limit | Buildings required to build next tier's capital building |New Strongholds Allowed |
 |:-----|:-----------------|:----------|:----------|:---------------|:---------------------------------------------------------|:-----------------------|